Moco Protective Order Lawyer

 The benefits of obtaining a Final Protective Order in your favor

-Potential Negative Consequences of Final Protective Orders
+Potential negative consequences of Final Protective Orders against you

 The most obvious negative implication is that in most cases you will have to leave your home immediately or better said you cannot return home from the courthouse.
 In addition to having to leave your home, you may also have limited access to your children (if you have children), but you are also likely to lose access to the crucial information and documents that are stored in your computer or hard copies at home.
 And these are often the same relevant and important documents that you will need to defend yourself against accusations or to prosecute a case against your spouse in your divorce and child custody cases.
 If you lose your protective order hearing, substantial amount of time, energy, and money will have to be spent to reacquire those items, if at all possible.
 Our Montgomery County protective order lawyer understands how this process works, how it may impact your life, and will provide you with stellar representation at your Final Protective Order hearing.